balena-io-experimental/beaglebone-serial/README.md

 # serial-test
 an application that aims to debug serial communication on resin devices

+####What does this application do?

+* lists serial interfaces
+* opens a connection to the target serialport
+* writes a message and listens for incoming data.

 ## how to use

 set the following (optional) env-vars: